 |Radio||1:1 communication to consumers||Broadcast advertising-based content to consumers|

 |VCR||Record TV shows||Purchase/Rent movies|

-A mistake many innovators make is to fall in love with the original application of their idea and closed to other possible uses.
-One way to avoid this is to prototype your idea in such a way that your customer can experiment and find their own application for it.
+A mistake many innovators make is to fall in love with the original application of their idea and be closed to other uses.
+One way to avoid this is to prototype your idea so your customer can experiment and find their own application for it.

-Put these prototypes in front of your customers and observe (empathic design) how they use it.
+Put these prototypes in front of your customers and observe (empathic design) how they use them.
 Don't lead.
-Don't correct them in how to use it “correctly”.
-Let them self discover how you idea solves a problem they are having.
+Don't correct them on how to use it “correctly”.
+Let them discover how your idea solves a problem they are having.

-Try it and you will be amazed what you will find out.
+Try it and it will amaze you at what you will find out.

-Question: What other inventions can you come up with that became successful when there was unintended uses?
+Question: What other inventions can you come up with that became successful when there were unintended uses?